The Silmarillion: Quenta Silmarillion

+Húrin, a broken man, is finally set free.
+He hears his wife Morwen crying in a dream, and arrives to find her dead; he buries her.
+At Nargothrond, he kills the dwarf Mîm and takes the Nauglamír necklace from the dragon Glaurung's hoard.
+He takes it to Doriath.
+Húrin leaves, and drowns himself.
+Fighting between elves and dwarves breaks out over the Nauglamír and the Silmaril.
+Further fighting amongst the elves causes the ruin of Doriath.

 Huor's son, Tuor, became involved in the fate of the hidden kingdom of Gondolin.
 He married Idril, daughter of Turgon, Lord of Gondolin (the second union between Elves and Men).
 When Gondolin fell, betrayed by the king's nephew Maeglin, Tuor saved many of its inhabitants.
 All the Elvish kingdoms in Beleriand fell, and the refugees fled to a haven by the sea created by Tuor.
 The son of Tuor and Idril Celebrindal, Eärendil the Half-elven, was betrothed to Elwing, herself descended from Beren and Lúthien.
 Elwing brought Eärendil Beren's Silmaril; the jewel enabled Eärendil to cross the sea to Aman to seek help from the Valar.
-They obliged, defeating Melkor and destroying Angband, though most of Beleriand sank into the sea, and expelled Melkor from Arda.
+They obliged, defeating Melkor and destroying Angband.
+Eärendil, flying in his ship Vingilot, with the birds, led by the Eagle Thorondor, defeated Melkor's dragons, who were led by Ancalagon The Black.
+Most of Beleriand sank into the sea; the Valar expelled Melkor from Arda.
 This ended the First Age of Middle-earth.
 The last two Silmarils were seized by Fëanor's sons, Maedhros and Maglor.
 However, because of the evil way the brothers had gained the Silmarils, they were no longer worthy to receive them, and the Silmarils burnt their hands.
 In anguish, Maedhros killed himself by leaping into a fiery chasm with his Silmaril, while Maglor threw his jewel into the sea and spent the rest of his days wandering along the shores of the world, singing his grief.

 Eärendil and Elwing had two children: Elrond and Elros.
 As descendants of immortal elves and mortal men, they had the choice of lineage: Elrond chose to be an Elf, his brother a Man.
 Elros became the first king of Númenor, and lived to be 500 years old.